fajlarabbee/assignment-one/README.md

 ### Task 7: Simple Calculator
 - This script takes two inputs and and math operation option to generate the result.
 - It uses HTML form for the input values.
+- It will throw an error message ("Not possible") if you try to divide the number by 0.

 > **Working Process**